ValentinaHutter/openeo-test-suite/README.md

   Enabling this option will consider experimental processes and tests.

-### Runner for individual process testing
+### Runner for individual process testing <a name="individual-process-testing-runner"></a>

-One module of the test suite is dedicated to **individual process testing**, where each process is tested individually with a given set of inputs and expected outputs.
+The goal of the **individual process testing** module of the test suite is testing each openEO process individually with one or more pairs of input and expected output.
 Because there are a lot of these tests (order of thousands), it is very time-consuming to run these through the standard, HTTP based openEO REST API.
 As a countermeasure, the test suite ships with several experimental **runners**